 - 1.6.
-The rest of this document is structured in the following way: - Chapter 2 sets out the timetable for the consultation and responses - Chapter 3 explains the legal and policy framework for IAs - Chapter 4 explains when an IA will be produced - Chapter 5 explains the procedure that Ofgem will follow for producing and publishing an IA - Chapter 6 sets out what an IA will cover - Chapter 7 sets out how Ofgem will produce IAs for gas and electricity code modifications - Chapter 8 explains how Ofgem will make an assessment of environmental impacts - Appendix 1 lists the guidance published about RIAs to which Ofgem will have regard where it considers appropriate, and - Appendix 2 lists those IAs which have been published by Ofgem since July 2003. - 1.7.
+The rest of this document is structured in the following way: - Chapter 2 explains the legal and policy framework for IAs - ♦ Chapter 3 explains when an IA will be produced - ◆ Chapter 4 explains the procedure that Ofgem will follow for producing and publishing an IA - ♦ Chapter 5 sets out what an IA will cover - Chapter 6 sets out how Ofgem will produce IAs for gas and electricity code modifications - Chapter 7 explains how Ofgem will make an assessment of environmental impacts - Appendix 1 lists the guidance published about RIAs to which Ofgem will have regard where it considers appropriate, and - Appendix 2 lists those IAs which have been published by Ofgem since July 2003. - 1.7.
 The requirement for Ofgem to produce and publish IAs is set out in legislation.
 This Guidance document explains the legislation and Ofgem's administrative arrangements in relation to IAs.
-In Ofgem's view the procedures described in the Guidance are intended to impose the minimum burden on industry while ensuring that Ofgem can carry out its required duties in a manner which commands confidence.
+In Ofgem's view the procedures described in the Guidance are intended to impose the minimum burden on industry while ensuring that Ofgem can carry out its required duties in a manner which commands confidence. - 1.8.
+Any comments or questions about this guidance or comments or complaints about any IAs produced by Ofgem should be sent to: